jasonjoh/node-tutorial/README.md

 - That you have an Office 365 tenant, with access to an administrator account in that tenant.

 ## Run the app ##

-If you've downloaded this sample from dev.office.com,  simply run: `node index.js` Then open your browser to the specified port (i.e. http://localhost:8000).
+If you've downloaded this sample from http://dev.office.com/getting-started/office365apis, and you signed in and registered the app, you're all set!
+The download already includes the client ID and secret.
+Simply run: `node index.js`.
+Then open your browser to the specified port (i.e. http://localhost:8000).

+If you downloaded without signing in, or you downloaded directly from GitHub, then you'll need to follow the steps in **Implementing OAuth2** to register your app and get a client ID and secret.

 ## Or, create the app ##